Skip to content

 Here are some additional details:

 • “Flown” hours are block hours.
-Eligible hours are those flown within a leg or segment that touch the holiday.
-Deadheads are credited block hours and as such are eligible for the holiday pay.
+Eligible hours are those scheduled within a flight leg that touches the holiday.
+Deadheads are credited block hours and, as such, are eligible for holiday pay.

-• It’s important to note that paid and credited hours as a result of duty, trip or minimum day rigs are not eligible for the holiday premium.
+• It is important to note that paid and credited hours as a result of duty, trip or minimum day rigs are not eligible for the holiday premium.

 • Holiday pay is based on scheduled or actual.
 This means you will be paid the holiday premium on the greater of scheduled or actual flying time.

-• Alternately, if you were not originally scheduled to fly on the holiday, but as a result of a reschedule or an early or late departure/arrival the leg(s) flown touch the holiday, you will now be eligible for the holiday premium.
+• If you were not originally scheduled to fly on the holiday, but as a result of a reschedule or an early or late departure/arrival the leg(s) flown now touch the holiday, you will be eligible for the holiday premium.

-• Flight Attendants serving airport standby will be eligible for holiday pay.
-All standby hours within a shift that touch the holiday will be eligible.
-This means that if your standby crosses over midnight of the holiday, you are eligible for holiday pay for all the standby hours.
+• Updated in 2024 CBA: Flight Attendants serving airport standby and do no flying will be eligible for holiday pay.
+Standby hours within a shift that touch the holiday will be eligible.
+This means that if your standby crosses over midnight of the holiday, you are eligible for holiday pay for all standby hours on that shift.

 • Flight Attendants who have a report/no fly event on a holiday will be eligible for the holiday premium on any applicable call out pay.

-• Holiday pay will not apply to JCBA premiums such as Lead, Galley, International, Speaker, etc.
+• Holiday pay will not apply to CBA premiums such as Lead, Galley, International, Speaker, etc.

 Thanksgiving Holiday Pay Examples